thchang/VectorClass/README.md

 ## Contents

- - Vector.f90 contains the VECTOR\_MOD module containing the VECTOR
+ - Vector.f90 contains the VECTOR\_MOD module containing the complete
-   interface functions, subroutines, and data types.
+   VECTOR class (interfaces, functions, subroutines, and data types).
  - main.f90 contains driver code in the form of a command line testing interface.
  - Makefile is a simple makefile for this project.